-When health systems are barriers to health care: challenges faced by uninsured Mexican kidney patients.
+When health systems are barriers to health care: Challenges faced by uninsured Mexican kidney patients

-Kierans, Ciara ORCID: 0000-0001-7268-4438, Padilla-Altamira, Cesar ORCID: 0000-0003-2926-2592, Garcia-Garcia, Guillermo ORCID: 0000-0003-0558-0035, Ibarra-Hernandez, Margarita and Mercado, Francisco J
+Kierans, C, Padilla-Altamira, C ORCID: 0000-0003-2926-2592, Garcia-Garcia, G, Ibarra-Hernandez, M and Mercado, FJ

-(2013) When health systems are barriers to health care: challenges faced by uninsured Mexican kidney patients.
-PloS one, 8 (1). e54380-.
+(2013) When health systems are barriers to health care: Challenges faced by uninsured Mexican kidney patients Plos One, 8 (1). e54380-.
+ISSN 1932-6203, 1932-6203

 When health systems are barriers to health care challenges faced by uninsured Mexican kidney patients.pdf - Open Access published version